l7mp/learning-go/99-labs/06-manageability/README.md

 >   ```
 > If all goes well, you should see all tests to PASS.

-> **Note**
+> **Warning**
 >
-> Unfortunately, applying a new ConfigMap with a new configuration will not automatically restart the Kubernetes workload (e.g., the Deployment) that depends on it.
+> Unfortunately, applying a new ConfigMap will not automatically restart the Kubernetes workload (e.g., the Deployment) that depends on it.
 This means that every time you modify the ConfigMap you have to manually restart the app with `kubectl rollout restart deployment splitdim`.
-It is, however, simple to add the automation to Kubernetes necessary to support this functionality: this [tutorial](https://book.kubebuilder.io/reference/watching-resources/externally-managed.html) shows how to write a Kubernetes controller that will allow the user to specify pairs of a Deployment and the corresponding ConfigMap whose update should restart the Deployment.
+It is, however, simple to add the automation to Kubernetes necessary to support this functionality: this [tutorial](https://book.kubebuilder.io/reference/watching-resources/externally-managed.html) shows how to write a Kubernetes operator that will allow the user to specify pairs of a Deployment and a corresponding ConfigMap whose update should restart the Deployment.
 This *controller pattern* is the magic sauce that allows Kubernetes to support so many use cases.

 Unfortunately that is all that we could cover from manageability in a single lab.
 That doesn't mean Kubernetes does not provide lots of further options for managing your app in the Cloud.
 If you want to learn more, we recommend the [Kubebuilder book](https://book.kubebuilder.io) and the [Operator SDK documentation](https://sdk.operatorframework.io/docs) as absolutely invaluable resources on the subject of manageability in Kubernetes.